Eolu/directed/directed/README.md

 ## Current project status

 - WIP: Examples work but many intended features are still missing, and the codebase structure is in general in an "under-construction" state.
-TODOs litered throughout the codebase need to be extracted out into a coherent plan.
+TODOs littered throughout the codebase need to be extracted out into a coherent plan.

 ## Core API Concepts